Replication of arbitrary hole-free shapes via self-assembly with signal-passing tiles: Frame Building

 Case 2: When a row grows across the south side of a $\cgSE$, it detects that situation and initiates a vertical doubling row which grows up the east side of the row initiated by that $\cgSE$.
 Additionally, the bottom tile of that vertical doubling row exposes the glues necessary to allow a $\cgSE$ to bind to it, thus initiating the growth of a new layer.
 (An example can be seen in Figure~\ref{fig:collision-detection-corner-cases2}.)

-At this point, we distinguish the cases of $\cgSE$'s which attach to corners on $EXT(\alpha)$ (i.e. on the exterior of $\alpha$, not in a concavity) with those which attach to corners on $INT(\alpha)$.
+At this point, we distinguish the cases of $\cgSE$'s which attach to corners on $EXT(\alpha)$ (i.e. on the exterior of $\alpha$, not in a concavity) from those which attach to corners on $INT(\alpha)$.
+(See Section \ref{sec:frame-defns} for the definitions of $EXT$ and $INT$.)
 We call the former \emph{exterior} $\cgSE$'s and the latter \emph{interior} $\cgSE$'s.
 It is clearly possible for an interior $\cgSE$ to attach in a concavity which is too narrow for a new $\cgSE$ to attach to its outside, but our argument does not depend on the ability of such $\cgSE$'s to initiate growth of new layers so we will ignore them.
-(This is because growth inside, and into, concavities must eventually completely fill at least the entrances to those concavities - even if some portions of concavities remain unfilled.
+(This is because growth inside, and into, concavities must eventually completely fill at least the entrances to those concavities - even if some portions of concavities remain unfilled (at this stage of the construction).
 As long as exterior $\cgSE$'s can continue to initiate the growth of new layers until a rectangular layer is formed, the layers will eventually grow over the filled in entrances to all concavities.)
-Instead we will focus on external $\cgSE$'s (implicitly) for the rest of the proof, and we will note that because of the handling of Case 1 and Case 2 above, a \emph{stack} of exterior $\cgSE$'s (i.e. a sequence of $\cgSE$'s which have bound either directly to each other or the doubling rows separating them, growing outward from the same corner.
-See Figure~\ref{fig:stack-catch-up} for an example) can always continue outward growth of additional layers except for in the case where one stack, $s_1$, which is to the west of a second stack, $s_2$, grows to a point where the $x$-coordinate of the eastern tiles of a $\cgSE$ in $s_1$ is greater than the $x$-coordinates of all portions of $\cgSE$'s in $s_2$.
-When this occurs, we say that $s_2$ is \emph{covered}, and at this point new layers are no longer initiated by $s_2$ (although the final $\cgSE$ of $s_2$ must receive a $q$ message since its layer is not a rectangle, and therefore the tiles of the path which grew from it will expose $x2$ glues allowing a path initiated by a $\cgSE$ of $s_1$ to grow around its outside edge since one path from that stack will collide with the southeast tile of $s_2$'s final $\cgSE$, allowing a collision detection duple to attach and pass a $q$ message backward, finally allowing a path from $s_1$ to envelope $s_2$), but will continue to be initiated by $s_1$ (assuming none is yet rectangular).
+Instead we will focus on external $\cgSE$'s (implicitly) for the rest of the proof, and we will note that because of the handling of Case 1 and Case 2 above, a \emph{stack} of exterior $\cgSE$'s (i.e. a sequence of $\cgSE$'s which have bound either directly to each other or the doubling rows separating them, growing outward from the same corner - see Figure~\ref{fig:stack-catch-up} for an example) can always continue outward growth of additional layers except in the case where one stack, $s_1$, which is to the west of a second stack, $s_2$, grows to a point where the $x$-coordinate of the eastern tiles of a $\cgSE$ in $s_1$ is greater than the $x$-coordinates of all portions of $\cgSE$'s in $s_2$.
+When this occurs, we say that $s_2$ is \emph{covered}.
+At this point new layers are no longer initiated by $s_2$, although the final $\cgSE$ of $s_2$ must receive a $q$ message since its layer is not a rectangle.
+Moreover, the tiles of the path which grew from the final $\cgSE$ of $s_2$ will expose $x2$ glues allowing a path initiated by a $\cgSE$ of $s_1$ to grow around its outside edge.
+In fact, one path from that stack will collide with the southeast tile of $s_2$'s final $\cgSE$, allowing a collision detection duple to attach and pass a $q$ message backward, finally allowing a path from $s_1$ to envelope $s_2$.
+Growth of layers will continue to be initiated by $s_1$ (assuming none is yet rectangular).
 We will now discuss why this is not only desired, but guaranteed to happen so that eventually there is exactly one stack of $\cgSE$'s, which must be the case for a rectangular layer to exist.